Bowen knot

-The Bowen knot (also known as the heraldic knot in symbolism) is not a true knot, but is rather a heraldic knot, sometimes used as a heraldic charge.
+The Bowen knot is an unknot design used as a heraldic charge.
 It is named after the Welshman James Bowen (died 1629) and is also called true lover's knot.
 It consists of a rope in the form of a continuous loop laid out as an upright square shape with loops at each of the four corners.
-Since the rope is not actually knotted, it would in topological terms be considered an unknot.
+Since the design readily unwinds to an ordinary loop, it is not a proper topological knot.